oaubert/python-vlc/README.rst

 <https://github.com/oaubert/python-vlc/> or
 <http://git.videolan.org/?p=vlc/bindings/python.git>.

+The code expects to be placed inside a VLC source tree, in vlc/bindings/python, so that it finds the development include files, or to find the installed include files in /usr/include (on Debian, install libvlc-dev).

-To generate the vlc.py module and its documentation, use
+To generate the vlc.py module and its documentation, for both the development version and the installed VLC version, use

     make

+If you want to generate the bindings from an installed version of the VLC includes, use the 'installed' target:

+    make installed

 To install it for development purposes (add a symlink to your Python library) simply do